efebeydogan01/CS353/README.md

 §  Query Optimization
 §  Transactions & Concurrency Control
 CS353 project repository can be found  <a href="https://github.com/efebeydogan01/CS353_eventica">here</a>.
-HW4 is the programming assignment.
+<a href="https://github.com/efebeydogan01/CS353/tree/main/HW4">HW4</a> is the programming assignment.